Superfund Research Program

 Grantees interested in submitting General Administrative Supplements should follow these instructions:

-- Contact your assigned SRP Program Administrator (Danielle Carlin - firstname.lastname@example.org or Heather Henry - email@example.com) about the nature of the request and to determine whether the Administrative Supplement process is appropriate for the request.
-There are three receipt dates per year, as provided on the NIEHS Administrative Supplements web page.
+- Contact your assigned SRP Program Administrator (Danielle Carlin - firstname.lastname@example.org, Michelle Heacock - email@example.com, or Heather Henry - firstname.lastname@example.org) about the nature of the request and to determine whether the Administrative Supplement process is appropriate for the request.
+There are three receipt dates per year, as provided on the NIEHS Administrative Supplements webpage.
 Please contact your Program Administrator at least three weeks before the receipt date of the supplement application.
-Grantees are highly encouraged to submit supplement requests by the April due date (April 1, 2014) for potential funding within a given fiscal year (i.e., before September 30, 2014).
-Applications received after the April receipt date will not be guaranteed for funding within the associated fiscal year.
+Grantees are highly encouraged to submit supplement requests by the May due date (May 21, 2018) for potential funding within a given fiscal year (i.e., before August 28, 2018).
+Applications received after the May receipt date will not be guaranteed for funding within the associated fiscal year.
 For grantee planning purposes, the earliest anticipated funding date would be three months after the date of application submission (depending on availability of funds and Congressional Appropriation).

 - The supplement request should be submitted through your institution's business official (AOR) to email@example.com with a cc: to your Grants Management Officer and your SRP Program Administrator.
 The subject line should read: "SRP General Administrative Supplement."

-- The following components should be included in the request:
+- The following components should be included in the request in one pdf in the following order:

 - A cover letter from the Principal Investigator describing the nature of the request (i.e., Center Director for P42s or PI for R01 and SBIR/STTR grants).
 If the supplement request is urgent, that should be indicated in the letter with a detailed justification.